metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/bff_pxf_simulator/README.md

 # HOW TO RUN BFF-PXF-SIMULATOR

-The software runs without any argument and assumes defaults.
-If you want to change some parameters please take a look to the synopsis.
+When run without any arguments, the software will use default settings.
+To modify any parameters, please refer to the synopsis for guidance.

+If you prefer not to include a specific term in the analysis, set its value to zero.
+For example:

+`--treatments 0`

 **Examples:**